diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 Before we look at a pattern that use this concept, we add the simple TM *compose*.
 *compose* encapsulate the generic idea of building two sequential instruction paths to form a bigger computation.
 This is similar to a normal double delegation but done with a single TM that can be plugged everywhere an expression can.
-The difference between a *compose*d expression and a normal compacted expression of two TMs that would execute the same logic as the two expression in the *compose*d one is that by senquentially delegating we don't rewind the tape.
+The difference between a *compose*d expression and a normal compacted expression of two TMs, that would execute the same logic as the two expression in the *compose*d one, is that by, senquentially, delegating we don't rewind the tape.

 Now, let's look at *hold*.
-This is actually the main part of the machine we are trying to build.
+This is the main part of the machine we are trying to build.

 To shift right on a Turing machine, we move to the end of the input, move left to the last character, blank it and move right, write the character that we just blanked and move left, move left to the next character, repeat until a blank is encountered.

 But how do we know which character we blanked?
 Turing Machines don't have any memory of this kind of things.